opendata-euskadi/WebDocumentacionLinkedDataOpenDataEuskadi/prototipo.md

 ## Introduction

-The aim of Open Data initiatives like [Open Data Euskadi](http://opendata.euskadi.eus) is to publish government data in the most interoperable and rich way, so that citisens and other institutions can build interesting applications and perform deep analyses.
+The aim of Open Data initiatives like [Open Data Euskadi](http://opendata.euskadi.eus) is to publish government data in the most interoperable and rich way, so that citisens and other institutions can build interesting applications and perform deep analyses with the data.
 Linked Data offers a suitable technology to do so, through the so called Linked Open Data.

 [![Five star Linked Open Data](img/5-star-steps.png)](http://5stardata.info)